crashdaddy/puzlr/README.md

 ## This is a working model of my Puzlr App.

-**Puzlr connects to the Unsplash API and turns every one of their photos into an NxN Grid Puzzle where N can be anything from 2 to 9.**
+**Puzlr connects to the Unsplash API and turns every one of their photos into an NxN Grid puzl where N can be anything from 2 to 9.**

 Current features:
   - tracks favorites
   - search feature for types of photos
   - search by user => user:username
-    - or click on their name on the puzzle page
+    - or click on their name on the puzl page
-  - high score tracking on the puzzle
+  - high score tracking on the puzl
-  - random puzzle
+  - random puzl
-  - copy puzzleID to clipboard
+  - copy puzlID to clipboard
   - cheat mode
   - user profiles (have to be logged in to see)
   - timer and time tracking